operator-framework/rukpak/internal/provisioner/plain/README.md

       provisionerClassName: core.rukpak.io/plain
 ```

-> Note: the generated Bundle will contain the BundleInstance's metadata.Name as a prefix, following
+> Note: the generated Bundle will contain the BundleInstance's metadata.Name as a prefix, followed by
-> a randomized value to prevent collisions with other Bundle resources.
+> the hash of the provided template.

 First, the Bundle will be in the Pending stage as the provisioner sees it and begins unpacking the referenced content: